Alluxio/alluxio/docs/en/Getting-Started-on-Cluster.md

 ```

 The output shows the file that exists in Alluxio, as well as some other useful information, like the
-size of the file, the date it was created, and the in-Alluxio status of the file.
+size of the file, the date it was created, and how much of the file is cached in Alluxio.

-You can also view the contents of the file through the Alluxio shell.
+You can view the contents of the file through the Alluxio shell.
 The `cat` command will print
 the contents of the file.

 ```bash